acdean/all_the_year_round/README.md

 # all_the_year_round
-Text and epub versions of All The Year Round's Christmas Editions - A Message From The Sea (1860),  Mrs Lirriper's Lodgings (1863) and Mrs Lirriper's Legacy (1864) and Doctor Marigold's Prescriptions (1865).
+Text and epub versions of All The Year Round's Christmas Editions:
+- A Haunted House (1859)
+- A Message From The Sea (1860)
+- Mrs Lirriper's Lodgings (1863)
+- Mrs Lirriper's Legacy (1864)
+- Doctor Marigold's Prescriptions (1865).

 Trying recently to find a ebook copy of the Mrs Lirriper stories by Charles Dickens i found that the versions on Project Gutenberg contained ONLY the Dicken's bits and not the other 80%.